 - Ande Nesmith, PhD, MSW, Associate Professor & School of Social Work Director, University of St. Thomas (Commission on Global Social Work Education)

 - Rachel Forbes, MSW, Assistant Professor, School of Social Work, University of Denver

-- Meredith C. F. Powers, PhD, MSW, Assistant Professor, Department of Social Work, University of North Carolina at Greensboro
+- Cathryn Schmitz, PhD, MSW, Professor Emeritus, Department of Social Work, University of North Carolina - Greensboro

-- Vivien Villaverde, MSSW, Clinical Associate Professor–Field Education, University of Southern California Suzanne Dworak-Peck School of Social Work (represents the Council on Global Issues)
+- Vivien Villaverde, MSSW, Clinical Associate Professor–Field Education, University of Southern California Suzanne Dworak-Peck School of Social Work (Council on Global Social Issues)